-Marketing Automation is a powerful marketing technology since it promises better response by sending more relevant emails to your audience in the context of the their interactions with a business.
+Marketing Automation is a powerful marketing technology since it promises better response by sending more relevant emails to your audience in the context of their interactions with a business.

 Small marketing teams or even a ‘team-of-one’ in a small business can potentially do the work that previously would have required many marketers.
-These time savings are possible by using rules to automate the type of emails that are sent and embedding more contextual content in personalised emails and web pages through dynamic content insertion.
+These time savings are possible by using rules to automate the type of emails that are sent and embedding more contextual content in personalized emails and web pages through dynamic content insertion.